-Sometimes 140 characters just isn’t enough to say everything you want to.
-Make sure your profile links to places where you have more information about you.
+Sometimes 240 characters just aren’t enough to say everything you want to.
+Make sure your profile links to places where you have more information about yourself.
 If you have a blog, share your posts via Twitter, or put a link to your website in your biography.

 Aaron Marchant works for www.allaboutcareers.com, a careers advice website offering a range of information on a variety of industry sectors.